loosolab/MarkerRepo/README.md

+# Quickstart

+The easiest way to get started with this project is by running the Jupyter notebooks available in the `notebooks` folder.
+Before you can use these notebooks, make sure to follow the steps outlined below to set up your Conda environment and install necessary packages.

+## Pre-requisites: Set up your Conda environment

+If you haven't already, make sure to set up your Conda environment by following the steps in the Install the Conda environment and add it to Jupyter as a Kernel section.

 # Install the Conda environment and add it to Jupyter as a Kernel

 Follow these steps to install the Conda environment and add it to Jupyter as a Kernel.